Mvzundert/Argus/README.md

 go get [github.com/gorilla/websocket](https://github.com/gorilla/websocket)

 # Configuration
-You must create a .env file in the same directory as the Go application with the following environment variables.
+You must create a .env file in the project root with the following environment variables.

 ```Bash
 # Your Twitch username